mirekv8/Carrera-D143-car-decoder/README.md

 # Carrera D143 Car Decoder
 Customized firmware for the Carrera Digital 143 decoder.
 The base is firmware from https://github.com/azya52/carrera.
 All functions work with CU 30352.
 Other features:
--  Setting from CU 30352 Ghost car funciton
+-  Setting from CU 30352 Ghost car function
 -  Front light support.
 -  Break light support
 -  Five custom speed curves are stored in EEPROM